diyscif/diyscif/scif-thesis.md

 ### Intrusion Resistance

-Physical security is provided in multiple layers pursuant to the principle of security-in-depth.
+Physical security is provided in multiple layers pursuant to the principle of Security in Depth.
 The first line of defense is a controlled perimeter around the shipping container.
 For example, this can be a security fence around the area in which the container SCIF is set up.